Israel says it is engaged in the heaviest fighting yet in Gaza

 The United Nations has estimated that 80% of Gaza's 2.3 million people have been internally displaced by the fighting since Oct.
 7, when Hamas carried out a surprise attack on communities in southern Israel, killing 1,200 people and taking around 240 hostages, Israel says.
 In response, Israel launched airstrikes and in the following weeks, a full-scale ground invasion of Gaza.

-More than 15,000 people in Gaza have been killed since the fighting began, according to Gaza health officials, and nearly three-quarters of the population made homeless.
-International pressure from the death and suffering inflicted on Gazans has brought pressure on Israel to protect Palestinian civilians.
+More than 16,000 people in Gaza have been killed since the fighting began, according to Gaza health officials, and nearly three-quarters of the population has been displaced.
+International pressure over the death and suffering inflicted on Gazans has led to growing calls for Israel to better protect Palestinian civilians.

+Just since the collapse of a temporary truce last week, more than 1,200 Palestinians have been killed, according to Gaza's health ministry.
+Israel says 13 soldiers have been killed in the renewed combat operations.

 Last week, U.S. Secretary of Defense Lloyd Austin gave a speech at the Reagan National Defense Forum in California, warning that Israel risks "strategic defeat" if it doesn't protect Palestinians in Gaza.